abhijeeth12/Academic-Research-Assistant/README.md

 Develop browser extension version

-Contributing 🤝
+🤝 Contributing
 Contributions are welcome!
-Please open an issue or submit a pull request.

-This description highlights the key aspects of your project while making it appealing to potential users and contributors.
-You can adjust the specific details based on your exact implementation and goals for the project.
+Feel free to open an issue or submit a pull request.